 Part of the experience at PEJU is visiting with the friendly hosts pouring the wines.
 Alan Arnopole, the “Yodelmeister” or wine rapper, used to sing and perform in the tasting room.
 He was one of the few people in Napa to consider the tasting room his personal stage; he was a “Peju institution”.
 He would sing about most anything, often on the spur of the moment with quickly composed lyrics which quickly attracted crowds of people.
 As of our latest update to this review, Alan is mostly retired but stops by the winery every now and then or is scheduled for special events.

 Rotating art exhibits are on display upstairs in the art gallery; usually these works are from prominent San Francisco Bay Area artists.
 Visitors can take a “self guided” stroll around the property taking in the gardens & art displays.
+Usually one can pickup a Garden Art Walk brochure inside the hospitality center for guidance and information about each of the pieces of art on the property.
+Note the metal pillars and gates in particular outside the path leading to the tasting room; Tony Peju purchased these in the 1970s from the Pacific Stock Exchange on Spring Street in downtown Los Angeles (when this stock exchange closed permanently).
 Visiting Peju is about having fun and being with friends or family – and maybe making new friends; their wines and experiences attract people from all walks of life – even those driving by who are simply attracted to the pretty property.

 And their gift shop is one of the better stocked ones in the valley offering a variety of mostly wine related items including serving implements, pottery and other souvenirs.